 If you have a four year degree you may also submit an officer packet to the board and if accepted commission right into an O-1, this is means a higher pay grade and more responsibilities.
 This process is longer and requires more information than enlisting.
 I am writing a post about that process soon too, keep an eye out for updates.
 You must have at least a 2.5 GPA from your 4 year degree but 3.0 and above are preferred.
 Certain degrees hold more weight than others, especially law and medical.
 After all the information and references etc. are collected the paperwork is submitted to a board for a review and they interview you to make a decision.

-If the board determines you are fit to be an officer you complete BMT followed by OSC, then Bolc B for the Army.
+If the board determines you are fit to be an officer you complete BCT followed by OSC, then BOLC for the Army.
 Some branches allow you to go straight to OCS (Air Force does) If they decide no, you may choose to submit again at the next boards, enlist, or wash your hands of the process entirely.

 Certain branches have more officer positions open than others.This means you may get to select from several officer jobs in one branch rather than have one choice in another.
 Opportunity for promotions or job changes may also be limited due to this as well.
 Remember as an officer you have more responsibilities than an enlisted member and this can factor into a decision.